Roboblox-flex/web-sprint-challenge-applied-javascript/README.md

 To iterate through the data.

 What is a component?
 A fully functional and independent piece of code.
-Tha can be reuseed.
+Tha can be reused.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.